 Technology and continuous improvement go hand-in-hand, and many tools are available to provide support throughout all PDCA phases.
 By providing valuable insights, computer use tracking software can provide transparency and visualization that help with the identification, implementation, and assessment of continuous improvement hypotheses.

 Workforce analytics & productivity software like Insightful can prove to be especially valuable in supporting continuous improvement, particularly when metrics are required for improvements connected to intangible assets.
-Insightful has beneficial features similar to software to track computer activity, but with a more comprehensive overview of trends within your workforce.
+Insightful has beneficial features similar to software to track computer activity or a time tracker work app, but with a more comprehensive overview of trends within your workforce.